stepheff1994/potential-enigma/README.md

-# Choose my Mac
+# MacBuddy

 ## Description
-A macbook or mac air based off of user input
+To assist users in either choosing a MacAir or MacBook

 ## Installation
 npm init